danielz9999/Snake-for-MZAPO/README.txt

-The developement of this project is logged using git on GitLab GitLab link: https://gitlab.fel.cvut.cz/stankpe4/mz_apo_zampach_stanke
+The developement of this project is logged using git on GitLab GitLab link: https://gitlab.fel.cvut.cz/stankpe4/mz_apo_zampach_stanke The main branch for the project is "two-players"

 Documentation is done through the wiki of the project on GitLab.